2009 Mitsubishi Lancer Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2009 Mitsubishi Lancer
+A guide to repairs, service, and maintenance costs for your 2009 Mitsubishi Lancer

 It is not uncommon for the clear coat paint to develop white spots and begin peeling.
 In most cases Mitsubishi will not cover out of warranty repairs for this condition.

 An engine overheating condition may develop due to a failed radiator cooling fan controller.
 The failed controller should be replaced to correct this issue.

 2009 Mitsubishi Lancer QuestionsMy car saying "slow down" (1 answer)